pond/dnd/party_oswen/campaign_9/journals/part_5.md

 He invites us upstairs now, his study.
 As we ascend, we can't help but notice how very decorated the whole building is.
 Quite a remarkable place!
 The study itself has a mirror that is almost certainly magical, a crystal ball on a pedestal and numerous other items of note that would be quite remarkable, except for us having seen the study at Paliset Hall.
 Some kind of Silence / anti-scry spell is cast.
 We have privacy.

 "A great power has been rising unbeknownst to most of us, who really should have been more aware of it.
 It's an old foe, one who I have defeated before although he was less powerful then than he is now.
 In the intervening years it seems he has attained equal power and status as a god, through forbidden means!
 Not content with just being an arch-lich, he seeks something more. **His name is Vecna**.
 Not generally a threat to the world where I come from, or you, but his threat has now expanded beyond his home world of Oerth..." - at this Oswen jumps and says, "Oh, I thought was a low-magic plane!" - "...it generally is!
 I think that is why he was able to rise to such power unnoticed.
 He is a planar traveller himself.
 He has died many times and is now not only undead but godly.
-We were not aware of this threat until very recently. **My divination spells suggest that Torril and Oerth are sadly - they're un-saveable at this stage.**"
+We were not aware of this threat until very recently. **My divination spells suggest that Toril and Oerth are sadly - they're un-saveable at this stage.**"

 (From this point on, Oswen isn't fully listening - her head is spinning)

-"Knowing the history of how things are, I fear the Lady Of Pain will close off all the portals to Torril some time soon, just as she has already closed off the portals to Oerth.
+"Knowing the history of how things are, I fear the Lady Of Pain will close off all the portals to Toril some time soon, just as she has already closed off the portals to Oerth.
 We only became aware of this when reports started surfacing of those portals not working.
 Now, recently a friend of mine gave me a very precious book.
 She's the one who connected me with a component, an artefact that helped me do this divination that led me to you.
 You know this old friend of mine, but perhaps under a different name - she's **Tashsa**."

 Oswen is jolted out of her reverie - "So that's why you have her book?"

 "A signed copy in fact!
-Now, Tasha and Alustriel have concluded that the only way of saving Oerth and Torril and the other planes to follow, which will collapse under his influence, is to obtain the parts of an ancient artefact.
+Now, Tasha and Alustriel have concluded that the only way of saving Oerth and Toril and the other planes to follow, which will collapse under his influence, is to obtain the parts of an ancient artefact.
 And this I have done - I have obtained a piece of it.
 But my fear is that if this accelerates, then...
 Well.
 I also have doubts about the Incantarium appearing!
 I wonder if it's just connected, but maybe I'm just paranoid!
 Do you - ummm.
 I trust you.
 You seem capable but you also seem...
 Iconoclastic?!
 You seem...
 Like a spark of the unexpected.
 Something which Vecna has not planned for.
 I am a known quantity.
 So is Tasha so is Alustriel.
 In a way, so is all of Sigil!
 Look - I hope you don't feel pressured but I have a very, very important task for you."

-Oswen says, "You said, 'way of saving Oerth and Torril'"
+Oswen says, "You said, 'way of saving Oerth and Toril'"

 "I believe it is possible"